lonyejiaka/kenna_audit_log_parser/README.md

 This Kenna Audit Log parser aims to provide a tool by which customers can glean relevant information from the log files fairly easily.
 Search flags are modularized and can be easily chained to produce very fine-grained information from the log files.

+Note that users would first need to have downloaded the log file using the API, and extracted it to produce the json file which can then be parsed.
+For users unfamiliar with any part of this download process, please see details in the Kenna help article here - https://help.kennasecurity.com/hc/en-us/articles/360030658612-Audit-Logs.

 To get users familiar with the way to use / chain these search parameters, various samples are provided further down in this README.